 The solenoid manifold is secured onto the Shocker body using a pair of 4-40 x 1/4" button head screws, which accept a 1/16" allen wrench for removal.
 The solenoid itself is attached to the top of the manifold using a pair of specialty spacer screws, which will also accept a 1/16" allen for removal, however can't be purchased at a local store.
 The spacer screws have a tall head to help support the upper circuit board.

-Older 2003 model Shockers used a different style of spacer screws, which are still occasionally seen today.
-These screws secured the solenoid down and were tightened using a 1/8" socket on top, then used a separate pair of lock screws that held the board down.
-These were replaced coming into 2004 since assembly was very difficult, and ever since then the spacer screws have been used.
+Note: Original 2003 model Shockers used a different style of spacer screws, which are still occasionally seen today.
+These screws were two screws in one; a hex head screw held the solenoid to the manifold, then a smaller socket head cap screw held the circuit board onto the hex screw.
+These were replaced coming into 2004 since assembly was very difficult; the updated spacer screws are significantly easier to operate.

 When reinstalling solenoid spacer screws, DO NOT overtighten them into the manifold.
-The threads are very fine and will happily strip themselves out if you torque the screws down as hard as you can.
+The threads are very fine and will easily strip out if you torque the screws too hard.
 Overtightening screws in the marker is never a good idea, and will be extremely easy to cause damage in this case.
-A stripped solenoid manifold can only be repaired by replacement.
+A stripped solenoid manifold cannot be fixed; it can only be replaced with a new one.

-Severe overpressurization to the marker can, in some cases, strip the solenoid manifold spacer screws as well.
+Severe overpressurization to the marker has been known to strip the solenoid manifold as well.
 This would generally be pressures of 240-psi or higher.
 If you overpressurize your marker and it is now leaking, this is a probable cause (please refer to the Troubleshooting page for solenoid leak information).

 Aftermarket Solenoid Manifolds: